-7c Give the following details of your plans to transfer all solid waste excluding VLLW
+7c Give the following details of your plans to transfer solid waste excluding VLLW

 You should give the specified information for each radionuclide or group of radionuclides.
+Only complete the final column if the waste is not VLLW and is transferred to be landfilled directly.